Yellow Fever Mosquito Detected In San Joaquin County

 Yellow fever is a potentially deadly disease that can lead to bleeding and organ failure.

-The district said it will continue surveillance efforts by placing traps meant for collecting the insect and mosquito eggs.READ MORE: Yolo County Volunteer Fire Departments Consider Legal Action For Reliable Funding During Year-Round Fire Season
+The district said it will continue surveillance efforts by placing traps meant for collecting the insect and mosquito eggs.READ MORE: Fourth Stimulus Check: Can You Expect Another Relief Payment?

 The yellow fever mosquito, Aedes aegypti, is known to be able to transmit various viruses, including dengue, Zika, and chikungunya, the district said.
 County officials also said the California Department of Public Health has recorded 22 Aedes aegypti findings between 2011-2021.